digcat/ootb-allinone-mysql/README.md

 * The “trusty64” box I use I got from http://vagrantbox.es:
     * this I think: https://cloud-images.ubuntu.com/vagrant/trusty/current/trusty-server-cloudimg-amd64-vagrant-disk1.box
 * Currently search is set to ‘’’lucene’’’
+* The 'addonbuilder' VM builds 3 addons currently, but the 'alfresco' VM only installs two of them at the moment as one of them prevents proper startup (see modules/addons/manifests/init.pp) - TODO: create tests to automatically determine the breaking addon and remove it from the build.
+Currently thinking of selenium for this.